wolfeidau/wolfeidau_site/content/post/2015-05-06-github-security.md

 ## Closing Thoughts

-I hope I have at least encouraged you to review your github account and give it a bit of a spring clean.
+I hope I have at least encouraged you to review your Github account and give it a bit of a spring clean.
 I am sure there are a few other things you can do to tighten up access to the things you work on, your welcome to leave a comment if you have any other ways to improve the security of your Github account.

+Also thanks to [@michaelneale](https://twitter.com/michaelneale) for proof reading.